Is your mattress causing back pain? If you wake up with aches in the morning that you didn’t have the night before, this article is written for you.

-If you’re stuck with your bad mattress, then move on to the following steps to reduce back pain induced by your mattress.
+If you’re stuck with a bad mattress, then move on to the following steps to reduce back pain induced by your mattress.

 Step 2: Fix Your Posture

 Stomach sleeping is the worst posture for back and neck pain.
 The back is likely arched, and the neck is tweaked to one side.
-No good.
-For stomach sleepers, convert to a back or side sleeper.
+For stomach sleepers, it’s best to convert to a back or side sleeper.